-Financial Resilience
+Financial resilience

-Driven by volatility in financial markets and the weak global economic outlook, the operating environment for all firms is expected to remain challenging in 2023.
-It is paramount that firms manage their financial resources to ensure that the financial sector can continue to support businesses and households.
-Firms should take proactive steps to assess the implications of the changing economic outlook.
-We will maintain focus on financial resilience through ongoing assessments of individual firms' capital and liquidity positions, as well as how these may evolve in light of potential headwinds.
+Given the challenging operating environment, it is paramount that firms manage their financial resources to ensure that the financial sector can continue to support businesses and households.
+We will continue to focus on financial resilience, through ongoing assessment of individual firm's capital and liquidity positions as well as how these may evolve in light of potential headwinds.
+Areas of focus will include the impact of evolving retail and wholesale funding conditions, as well as scheduled maturities of drawings from the Term Funding Scheme with additional incentives for Small - and Medium-sized Enterprises (TFSME) in the coming years.